-35% of qualification) Written examination: 2.5 hours.
-This component assesses your knowledge and understanding of five films including Daisies and Mustang.Specialist topics include experimental approaches to narrative and the importance of digital technologies
+(35% of qualification) This component assesses your knowledge and understanding of five films including Daisies and Mustang.Specialist topics include experimental approaches to narrative and the importance of digital technologies

 (30% of qualification) In this component students will apply their knowledge and understanding of how films are constructed to their own film or screenwriting.

 - Production: Either a short film or a screenplay for a short film plus a digitally photographed storyboard of a key section from the screenplay.